This FAQ is currently under review to better reflect recent Indigenous-led child welfare reforms. It may contain

 Adoption is a legal process where a child is raised by people who aren’t their birth parents.
 Birth parents are the parents who the child is biologically related to.
 For this to happen, a birth parent has to give up their parental rights.
 The adoptive parents also have to agree to take on parental rights for the child.

-Some people view adoption as an alternative to abortion.
-Some see it as the option for pregnant people who aren’t comfortable with abortion, but don’t want to be a parent.
-But adoption isn’t just a choice to not have an abortion or not to raise a child.
-It is its own process, which is chosen by the pregnant person.
+Some people might view adoption as an alternative to abortion.
+Some might see it as the option for pregnant people who aren’t comfortable with abortion, but don’t want to be a parent.
+But adoption isn’t just a choice to not have an abortion.
+Adoption is it’s own process.
+If someone doesn’t want to be pregnant, adoption isn’t an “alternative option” to ending their pregnancy.
+It’s something that needs to be chosen by the pregnant person according to what’s best for them.

 If you’re thinking about adoption, it can help to understand what adoption involves so that you can make the decision that’s right for you.